stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 Stormpath is a User Management API that reduces development time with instant-on, scalable user infrastructure.
 Stormpath’s intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

-For help to quickly get started with Stormpath, refer to the [Java Quickstart Guide](/java/quickstart).
+To get started with the basics of Stormpath quickly, check out the [Java Quickstart Guide](/java/quickstart).
+For a more complete understanding and reference of the full Stormpath service, read on.

 ***

 ## What is Stormpath?

 Stormpath is the first easy, secure user management and authentication service for developers.

 Fast and intuitive to use, Stormpath enables plug-and-play security and accelerates application development on any platform.

 Built for developers, it offers an easy API, open source SDKs, and an active community.
 The flexible cloud service can manage millions of users with a scalable pricing model that is ideal for projects of any size.